dusta/Dframe-docs/docs/database/configuration.rst

-The data for dfrme should be in the app/bootstrap.php file.
+The data for dframe should be in the app/bootstrap.php file.
 It contains libraries and variables for the whole application, sent through the variable $this->baseClass.
 In the web/config.php file, CONST values are added and stored.

 .. code-block:: php